 The best solution for weevils is to freeze your seed before storage.
 Just be absolutely sure that the seed is fully dry before freezing.
-I once destroyed two quarts of an extremely rare bean, by freezing it when it appeared be be dry.
+I once destroyed two quarts of an extremely rare bean, by freezing it when it appeared be be dry but really wasn’t.

 If you have had a garden this year, you may now have dried pods on some of your bean plants.